mrochon/IEFPolicies/README.md

 [This repo](https://github.com/mrochon/B2CPipeline) shows how to use this module in an Azure Pipeline for continous deployment of custom journeys.

+### Installation

+This module can be instaled from the [PowerShell Gallery](https://www.powershellgallery.com/packages/IefPolicies/)

 ### Change log

 | Name  | Description  |